Selected cases across payments, apps, roaming, internal AI agents, pricing, membership, promotions, DX, and personal products

 Key Point

-A good project for explaining coupon-service issuance, direct assignment, expiry reminders, and point-wallet redemption structure together.
+A good project for explaining promotion-service issuance, direct assignment, expiry reminders, and point-wallet redemption structure together.

 Core Implementation